 How quickly the cabbage softens can also depend on the temperature of your kitchen; the warmer the kitchen, the quicker it will soften.
 You will know when the cabbage is ready when the thick part of the cabbage can easily bend.

+Now it's time to move on to the pork.
 I've seen many recipes for bossam that cook the pork only in water and ginger; however, rather than simply boiling the pork in just water, I prefer to season it with aromatics and spices.
-The Asian pear that is used is also known as Chinese pear, Korean, pear, Japanese pear, and Taiwan pear; one wonders where the pear actually originated from with all these names.
-Unlike Bartlett pears or Anjou pears, the Asian pear has a high water content with a crisp, grainy texture.

-Another ingredient that may be unfamiliar is the soybean paste, called “dwenjang” in Korean.
-This soybean paste is not to be confused with miso, another type of soybean paste.
-Dwenjang is a fermented bean paste that can be eaten raw or used to flavor stews.
-I used my leftover bean paste to make dwenjang jjigae on the side (pictured above).
+An ingredient that may be unfamiliar is the soybean paste, called "doenjang" in Korean.
+Doenjang is a fermented bean paste that can be eaten raw or used to flavor stews.
+I used my leftover bean paste to make doenjang jjigae to be served on the side.